Christopher A. Bray: Vermont Senate

 In 2012, incumbent Democrat Harold W. Giard did not run for reelection to the Vermont Senate from the two-member at-large Addison County District.
 Bray was a candidate for one of the two Democratic nominations, as was incumbent Claire D. Ayer, and they were nominated without opposition.
 There were no Republican candidates in the November general election, and Bray and Ayer defeated independent Robert Wagner.
 Bray's Senate term started in January 2013.
-As of 2020, his committee assignments included Government Operations and Natural Resources and Energy.
+As of 2023, his committee assignments included the Senate Committee on Finance and the Senate Committee on Natural Resources and Energy, which he chaired since 2015.
 He also served as chairman of the legislature's Joint Energy Committee, the Committee on Administrative Rules, the Legislative Study Committee on Wetlands, the Single-Use Products Working Group, and the Joint Carbon Emissions Reduction Committee.
+In 2024, he lost his reelection campaign.

+Bray's notable legislative work includes the Farm to Plate Program (2009); the Strategic Workforce Development Act (Act 81, 2013); the Vermont Clean Water Act (Act 64, 2015); the Vermont Renewable Energy Standard (Act 56, 2015); the Energy Siting Act (Act 176, 2016); the Single-Use Products [Plastic Bag Ban, etc.] Act (Act 69, 2019); the Regulation of PFAS Chemicals in Drinking Water (Act 21, 2019); the Regulation of Toxics and Hazardous Materials (Act 75, 2019); the Energy Efficiency Modernization Act (Act 151, 2020); the Weatherization for All Program (S.284, 2022); and the Affordable Heat Act (S.5, 2023).

 Bray's previous Senate committee assignments included Education, Economic Development, Housing and General Affairs, Finance, the Joint Committee on Judicial Rules, and chairman of Natural Resources and Energy and the Legislative Information Technology Committee.

 Family

 In 1981, Bray married Susan Beth Raber.
 They are the parents of two children, Benjamin and Kaitlin, and divorced in 2001.

-Bray resides in New Haven, Vermont with his longtime partner, Kate Selby.